ktan185/srs-pipeline/README.md

 ## Notes

-OASIs tool created by Gunel Jahangirova is included in this repository
+OASIs tool created by Gunel Jahangirova is included in this repository, find the original [repository](https://github.com/guneljahan/OASIs) here.

 ## Related Publications